The Children's House

-The Montessori Children's House is for children 2 1/2 years (and potty trained) through Kindergarten.
+The Montessori Children's House is for children 3 years through Kindergarten.
 It is based on the philosophy of Maria Montessori, an Italian physician and educator who recognized that children's best learning takes place through their senses and their physical activity within their environment.
 She saw education as "an aid to life" -- not just the learning of academic material.

 Montessori trained teachers, utilizing the Montessori method and scientifically designed materials, create an environment in which children are given the freedom to explore, learn and grow; all according to their own interests and needs.

 Dr. Montessori spoke of "education for peace;" stating that in order to have a peaceful world, we must first start with our children.

 Children are treated with respect and kindness, which in turn leads them to demonstrate these qualities towards others and the world.
 We study people, places and cultures of the world while honoring their similarities and differences.
 We practice reverence for nature while appreciating the interconnectedness of all life.

 A Montessori teacher’s job is to guide the children in a manner in which they can learn and discover according to their individual interests.
 The teachers are therefore often referred to as Guides.

 Your child will be guided in choosing Montessori activities from the following areas:

 Practical life is the foundation of the Montessori classroom, and consists of "real-life" activities through which children learn to care for themselves, others and their world.
 Familiar tasks and everyday skills such as pouring, polishing, washing a table, or sewing on a button lead to independence, concentration, a sense of order and coordination of movement.
 Learning positive ways to handle social situations and extend courtesy to others creates a strong social community.
 All of these skills prepare your child for further work in the classroom.